What Does Supplication Mean in the Bible? A Simple Guide to Earnest Prayer

 How Supplication Differs From Other Types of Prayer

 Scripture uses several prayer words, and each one helps us pray more fully.
-Understanding the difference does not make prayer complicated.
-It simply helps us see that God welcomes every part of our approach to him, from worship and confession to thanksgiving and asking.
+Knowing the difference doesn’t complicate prayer; it shows how God welcomes every part of our approach — from worship and confession to thanksgiving and urgent asking.

 First of all, then, I urge that supplications, prayers, intercessions, and thanksgivings be made for all people,– 1 Timothy 2:1 (ESV)